davidrtorres/Model-3-Tanzania-Water-Crisis/README.md

 3. Water quality does impact functionality of well.
 If the water quality is good there is a higher probability that well is functioning.
 However, even if water quality is good there still a good chance it's non-functioning.
 Water quality of good is by far the largest group of wells and constitutes 50,818 of the wells.
 Of this category around 28,760 are functioning, 18154 are non-functioning and 18154 in need of repairs.
 Water quality is a good status check so governments and organizations know whether they have to deal with just functionality status and/or water quality.<br>
 4. Age of well does impact functioning of the well.
 Most were built within the last 16 years from the most recent year of the dataset and the majority within these years were functioning but still a high number are not functioning.<br>
-5. Longitude and latitude were the feature that had the most importance on the model in making predictions.
+5. Longitude and latitude were the features that had the most importance on the model in making predictions.